Jamar Wall

-Jamar Wall (born January 10, 1988) is a gridiron football defensive back for the Calgary Stampeders of the Canadian Football League (CFL).
-He also was a member of the Houston Texans and Philadelphia Eagles of the National Football League (NFL).
+Jamar Wall (born January 10, 1988) is an American former professional football player who was a defensive back for the Calgary Stampeders of the Canadian Football League (CFL).
+He also was a member of the Dallas Cowboys, Houston Texans and Philadelphia Eagles of the National Football League (NFL).
 He played college football at Texas Tech.

-Early years
+Early life

 Wall attended Plainview High School where he played as a running back, defensive back and punter.
 As a junior, he posted 308 carries for 2,024 yards, 28 touchdowns and 10 receptions for 113 yards.

 As a senior, he received All-State honors after registering 2,735 rushing yards, 42 touchdowns, 2 interceptions and a punt returned for a touchdown, while leading the Class 4A in rushing yards and scoring.
 He was named to the Amarillo Globe-News Golden Spread Team and as its player of the year.

 College career

 Wall accepted a football scholarship from Texas Tech University.
 As a true freshman, he tallied 11 games, 12 tackles and 2 passes defensed.
 As a sophomore, he appeared in 13 games with 12 starts, registering 54 tackles, 5 interceptions (led the team) and 6 passes defensed, while receiving second-team All-Big 12 honors.

 As a junior, he appeared in 13 games with 12 starts, collecting 62 tackles (one for loss), 2 interceptions and 11 passes defensed.
 As a senior, he started all 13 games, recording 58 tackles (2 for loss), 2 interceptions and 15 passes defensed.
 He was named the defensive MVP of the 2010 Alamo Bowl.

 He finished his college career with 50 games (38 starts), 186 tackles (3 for loss), 9 interceptions, 34 passes defensed and 2 forced fumbles.